Heat pumps can ice up when it is frigid outside and have a certain frost covering them.

-While some ice is normal something is wrong if the entire unit is encased in ice and frozen solid.
+While some ice is normal, something is wrong if the entire unit is encased in ice and frozen solid.

 What to Check When a Heat Pump is Freezing Up

 Defrost mode usually last only 10-15 minutes.
-While a unit is in defrost mode supplemental heat, usually heat strips, kick on to keep the air warm.
+While a unit is in defrost mode, supplemental heat, usually heat strips, kick on to keep the air warm.

 Heating a home with heat strips is terribly inefficient and not designed to be on for long periods.
-If they are used a lot then it will show up on a electricity bill.
+If they are used a lot, then it will show up on an electricity bill.

 A water hose can be used to melt the ice buildup if needed, but don’t use salt or any other abrasive as this will only cause corrosion of the unit.

-This will quickly run up a electricity bill and be expensive if done long term.
-A day or two may not be that bad but weeks or a whole month of heating this way will definitely be noticeable.
-Call out a repair man as soon as possible.
+This will quickly run up an electricity bill and be expensive if done long term.
+A day or two may not be that bad, but weeks or a whole month of heating this way will definitely be noticeable.
+If this is the case Call out a repairman as soon as possible.